mostafatouny/awesome-theoretical-computer-science/README.md

 ## Lecture Notes<a name=algorithms_lecture_notes></a>
 - [Arora.
 Advanced Algorithm Design](https://www.cs.princeton.edu/courses/archive/fall15/cos521/) - Notably uses ideas such as randomness, approximation, high dimensional geometry.
 Faces uncertainty, approaches to handle big data, handling intractability, heuristic approaches, ..etc.
 ## Books<a name=algorithms_books></a>
+- [Demaine, Gasarch & Hajiaghayi.
+Computers and Intractability: A Guide to Algorithmic Lower Bounds](https://hardness.mit.edu/) - A sequel to Garey and Johnson's Computers and Intractability: A Guide to NP-Completeness.
+New topics include Parameterized Complexity, Lower bounds on approximation, Other hardness assumptions (ETH, 3SUM-conjecture, APSP-conjecture, UGC, Others), Online Algorithms, Streaming Algorithms, Polynomial Parity Arguments, and Parallelism.
 - [Demaine.
 Games, Puzzles, and Computation](https://www.routledge.com/Games-Puzzles-and-Computation/Hearn-Demaine/p/book/9781568813226) - It shows that games and puzzles can serve as powerful models of computation, Offering a new way of thinking about computation.
 - [Knuth.
 The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) - A legendary series by Donald Knuth on design and analysis of algorithms.
 # Information/Coding Theory<a name=informationcoding_theory></a>